 How much does it cost?

 My rates are $495/4 sessions (coaching), $100/hour (spiritual counseling) and $120/hour and a half (somatic psychotherapy) for those with financial means.
-For others, it is whatever you can offer within your financial means.
+For others, please contact me directly about sliding scale opportunities.

 Preparing for a session